 Note: the MoneyMaker also comes in a three-camera setup, in case you need a third camera!

-If you value functionality over fashion, check out the DR-1 or DR-2 from BlackRapid.
-(The DR-1 is larger/wider, while the DR-2 is designed for a smaller frame.)
+If you value functionality over fashion, check out the BlackRapid Breathe Double Camera Harness (or the BlackRapid Breathe Double Slim, designed for a smaller frame).
 Though less stylish than the MoneyMaker, these harnesses are relatively cheaper without sacrificing any quality.
 You can also detach the slings, giving you the option of carrying one camera instead of two.

-BlackRapid has another two-camera harness called the Yeti, which sits on one shoulder.
+BlackRapid has another two-camera harness called the Breathe Hybrid, which sits on one shoulder.
 Some photographers prefer this setup, though it might not feel comfortable if you’re short or prefer wearing the strap on your right shoulder.

 Camera Holsters and Vests